stevenchadburrow/Acolyte816/README.md

 The Simulator is powered by gianlucag's 6502 emulator library, with Agumander's W65C02 edits.
 The LICENSE.txt pertains to the "mos6502-Edit816.h" and "mos6502-Edit816.cpp" files only.

+A picture of what the board will look like after getting it printed and soldered.

 <img src="Acolyte816-Routed.png">

 Demo showing 64-colors, text display, and keyboard input.